Dan Harris (journalist): Journalism

 In addition to reporting on a range of natural disasters and several mass shootings, and from multiple combat zones, Harris led the network's reporting on religion, especially evangelicalism, and once spent 48 hours in solitary confinement for a story on criminal justice.

 On March 1, 2016, it was announced that Harris would become the host of the game show 500 Questions, replacing Richard Quest.

 Meditation and authorship

-Harris encourages the use of meditation, and himself uses a method of watching the breath.
+Harris encourages the use of meditation, and he uses a method of watching the breath.
 His "10% Happier" podcasts are interviews with other meditators.
 Harris' book, 10% Happier: How I Tamed the Voice in My Head, Reduced Stress Without Losing My Edge, and Found Self-Help That Really Works – a True Story, was published in March 2014.
 Harris has said that his self-examination, abandonment of drugs, and adoption of meditation were prompted by an on-air panic attack in 2004.
-In the book, Harris recounts how he resolved the apparent conflict between meditation-induced equanimity and the aggressive competitiveness required for success as a TV-news journalist.
+In the book, Harris recounts how he resolved the apparent conflict between meditation-induced equanimity and the aggressive competitiveness required for success as a TV news journalist.

 A meditation smartphone application was launched in 2015 and rebranded as 10% Happier, based on Harris' book.